-Motorola intros 'Project Ara,' a new effort to allow consumers to customize their smartphone hardwareAlex Wagner - Deputy Managing Editor, News Desk
+Motorola intros 'Project Ara,' a new effort to allow consumers to customize their smartphone hardwareAlex Wagner - Editorial Director of News and Content

 One of the major features of Motorola's Moto X is its customizability that's enabled by the Moto Maker tool, giving consumers the opportunity to design the look of their Moto X to fit their style.
 Now it looks like Motorola wants to extend that customizability to smartphone hardware with a new effort called Project Ara.